Scheduled server update. The site will be offline from 10am Central European Time on Wednesday the 6th of August 2025 for up to 24 hours. close ×

 Descrição

-Discover inspiration in our new permaculture food forest project, nestled in the heart of the German countryside near Bonn/Köln.
+Discover our new permaculture food forest project, nestled in the heart of the German countryside near Bonn/Köln.
 Surrounded by majestic 300-year-old trees, this tranquil space is brimming with spiritual energy.
 Through this project, we aim to inspire the next generation to embrace self-sufficiency and contribute to a sustainable future.

-We are Sven (German), Ellen (Belgian), and our two wonderful daughters, aged 8 and 16.
+We are Sven (German), Ellen (Belgian), and our two wonderful daughters, aged 9 and 17.
 After living abroad for nearly two decades—spending over three years each in Bolivia, Peru, Kenya, and Senegal—we’ve finally settled in Germany and found our “dream house.”
 After a deep and ecological renovation of this traditional "Fachwerkhaus", we moved in, in August 2020 (very recently).
 I am a social worker and cultural anthropologist, and my husband is a political scientist.
 Both of us hold PhDs and are deeply passionate about our environment, as well as animals.
 Currently, our family includes one dog, four cats, one rooster, nine chickens, seven ducks, and two goats—all of whom play an important role in our thriving ecological garden.

 Our home is nestled in a stunning, forested landscape in Oberberg, an area known for its natural beauty.
 The property spans 4 hectares, which is quite large for this region, and is primarily covered by ancient oak and beech trees, many of which are 200–300 years old.
 We also have a fenced area for our goats and ample space for gardening.
 We practice permaculture and are passionate about expanding the natural forest around us.
 In the garden and along the forest edges, we’re designing a small food forest to enhance biodiversity and sustainability.
 Our land also features four charming ponds, which, with some care, we plan to restore as habitats for trout and swimming spots for us to enjoy in the warmer months.

 As we continue to nurture this space, our goal is to create a vibrant environment where sustainability, community, and nature flourish together.
-We invite people from all over the world to join us on this journey and contribute to our mission of creating a better, more sustainable world.
+We invite people from all over the world to join us on this journey and contribute to our mission of creating a better, more regenerative world.

 In summary, we are a warm, welcoming family with a deep love for nature, and we thrive when surrounded by like-minded people who share our passion for permaculture and food forests.
 We’re looking for enthusiastic, open-hearted individuals who embrace creativity, spirituality, and an easy-going, colorful way of life—people who see the beauty in everyday moments and, most of all, in the joyful smiles of children.
 If you have skills in handicrafts, wilderness survival, outdoor activities, yoga, meditation, or if you're a craftsman with a love for nature, you’re more than welcome to join us!